asteris-llc/converge/docs/content/resource-authors-guide.md

 err` in your `Check` and `Apply` statements.
 Converge will call `SetError(err)` automatically in this case.
 This gives you two options:

-1. call `SetError` yourself.
+1. call `SetError` yourself
-1. return an error, which will be handled for you.
+1. return an error, which will be handled for you

 You shoud choose *one* of these options and do it consistently across as much of your code as possible.